-Some of the different kinds of gluten-free pastas are made with quinoa and corn, sometimes quinoa and corn are mixed together to make a good pasta.
+Some of the different kinds of gluten-free kinds of pasta are made with quinoa and corn, sometimes quinoa and corn are mixed together to make good pasta.
 Other kinds of gluten-free pasta include rice, egg, lentil and polenta pasta which is corn grits.
 Chickpea pasta is what I’m excited to try since chickpeas have a lot of protein in them and are quite healthy.
 Brown rice pasta is also very popular.

 Of course there a lot of other different kinds of gluten-free pasta dishes that aren’t really pasta but make great healthy substitutes for pasta.
 They are actually quite surprisingly tasty and I really like them.

 Some of those are zucchini, sweet potatoes, spaghetti squash, cauliflower.
 I have recipes which include some of these vegetables as pasta.
 You really should try some of them if you haven’t already.
 A big bonus is that they are way less fattening also.

 Some of the gluten-free kinds of pasta are so unusual that I thought you might like to know where you can buy it, so under the title of some of the recipes I included a link to where you can buy it.
 I hope that help make your life just a little easier.